Offshore Countries With Low-Tax and Few Financial Regulations

 5. Stable Government - Your offshore jurisdiction must be politically and economically stable to ensure continuity and environmental security

-6. Growing Economy - The economy should be open to international goods, transactions and the movements of both physical and physical goods and provide a diverse environment for business and investment
+6. Growing Economy - The economy should be open to international markets, transactions and the movements of both physical and physical goods and provide a diverse environment for business and investment

-7. Secure Banking System - The banking system should be modern up to date and allow for a diverse range of financial and banking procedures
+7. Secure Banking System - There should be a sophisticated banking system offering a diverse range of financial and banking procedures

 8. Favourable Communications System - Communications systems should allow for stable and secure source of communications across all channels